Land Rover Discovery Insurance Rates

 Rates are averaged for all Land Rover Discovery models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Land Rover Discovery Insurance
+How to Find the Right Land Rover Discovery Insurance

-- Drivers can save as much as $190 per year just by quoting online in advance
+- You may be able to save up to $190 per year just by quoting early and online

 Rate Tables and Charts